Beren and Lúthien

-Beren and Lúthien is a 2017 compilation of multiple versions of the epic fantasy story about Lúthien and Beren by J. R. R. Tolkien, one of Tolkien's earliest tales of Middle-earth.
-It is one of what he called the three Great Tales in his legendarium.
-Edited by Christopher Tolkien, it tells the story of the love and adventures of the mortal Man Beren and the immortal Elf-maiden Lúthien.
-Tolkien wrote several versions of their tale, the last in The Silmarillion, and it is mentioned in The Lord of the Rings at the Council of Elrond.
-The action takes place during the First Age of Middle-earth, about 6,500 years before the events of The Hobbit and The Lord of the Rings.
+Beren and Lúthien is a 2017 compilation of multiple versions of the epic fantasy story about Lúthien and Beren by J. R. R. Tolkien, one of his earliest tales of Middle-earth.
+The story is one of three "Great Tales" set in the First Age of Tolkien's Middle-earth, about 6,500 years before the events of The Hobbit and The Lord of the Rings.
+The other two Great Tales are The Children of Húrin and The Fall of Gondolin.
+All three are briefly summarised in the 1977 book The Silmarillion.

+The tale tells the story of the love and adventures of the mortal Man Beren and the immortal Elf-maiden Lúthien.
+Tolkien wrote several versions of the tale, and it is mentioned in The Lord of the Rings in the chapter "the Council of Elrond".

 Tolkien found the inspiration for many of the ideas presented in the tale in his love for his wife Edith, and after her death had "Lúthien" engraved on her tombstone, and later "Beren" on his own.